Skip to content

 That's exactly the case this fixes.
 Your existing voicemail kicks in → the AI is the voicemail.
 New caller goes straight to the receptionist, gives their info, and you see the lead while you're still wrapping up the other call.
 No back-to-back voicemails, no missed second-of-the-day call.

-What if the AI mis-hears a phone number or name?
+What if the AI mis-hears a phone number, address, or issue?

 Can it transfer to me directly if it's a real emergency?

 Not in v1 — the AI just captures the lead and tags emergencies (water leaks, no heat, no AC, gas, sparking) so you see them first in your inbox.
 Live-transfer to your cell is a v2 add-on if there's demand for it.
-Most contractors prefer the email model — you control when to engage instead of being interrupted on a roof.
+I'd usually recommend the email model — you control when to engage instead of being interrupted on a roof.

 Does it book appointments?